A.L.M.T. Corp.

 Easy workability

+Hard, silver-white molybdenum, named after the ore molybdenite by K. W. Schale of Sweden, is one of the rare metals.
 Molybdenum is often used as an additive for steel materials.
-Using its characteristics – high melting point, excellent mechanical features, relatively easy workability compared to tungsten, etc. – it is an Indispensable metal in various applications: ribbon and wire in the field of lighting; and semiconductor substrates, glass melting electrodes, heaters and reflectors in high-temperature furnaces, and sputtering targets as wiring materials for solar cells and flat panels in the field of power electronics.
+Utilizing its characteristics – high melting point, excellent mechanical features, and relatively easy workability compared to tungsten – it is an indispensable metal in various applications, including ribbon and wire in the field of lighting, semiconductor substrates, glass melting electrodes, heaters and reflectors in high-temperature furnaces, and sputtering targets as wiring materials for solar cells and flat panels in power electronics.

 Molybdenum physical properties